 Music Theory Placement Evaluation

 The purpose of the MTPE is to guide the Music Department in determining what theory training will best support your music study goals.
-It is essential that students wishing to take courses or lessons in the Music Department take this evaluation.
+It is essential that students wishing to take courses or lessons in the Music Department take this evaluation, if they want to test out of Music 100, which teaches the fundamentals of music theory.
 However, we do not expect or require all students to be familiar with every topic covered on the evaluation before coming to Wellesley.
 Students lacking any background in music theory will NOT be disqualified from participating in ensembles or lessons; the evaluation is simply a tool to help us determine the most appropriate theory course for you to take.

 The MTPE contains sections in both classical and jazz music theory.
 As many students come to Wellesley having had many different kinds of musical training, we expect that most students will need to skip over some of the questions.
 However, we encourage you to complete as much of the evaluation as possible to the best of your ability, as this will help us to place you into the appropriate class.